Engin-Boot/pong-stage-shivraj0058/Stage0/Start_game.md

   When Player Clicks on Start Game

-  Then Start Moving the ball
+  Then Find Opponent and Start Moving the ball